SAP-archive/cloud-sample-spaceflight-java/exercises/4 - Reuse/README.md

   ![index.cds](res/16.png)

   _Booking date_ and _Booked by_ have been filled automatically.
 This is possible since the underlying fields `Bookings.createdAt` and `Bookings.createdBy` are annotated such that the generic OData handlers know how to fill them (see `node_modules/@sap/cds/common.cds` for the annotations).
+  > Normally with authentication enabled, the proper login user would be set for the `createdBy` field.
+Without authentication, however, we just see Cloud Foundry's generic `vcap` user.